aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

 - view the status using etcdctl

-#4. provision underlying infrastructure to deploy a kubernetes cluster
+# 4. provision underlying infrastructure to deploy a kubernetes cluster

-- cloud, multi-cloud, on-premises, hybrid, sbc's, etc., combinaton thereof.
+- there are a number of options availabe in terms of getting to grips with setting up your underlying compute.
+For example: cloud, multi-cloud, on-premises, hybrid, local, sbc's (e.g. raspberry pi), etc., or combinaton thereof.
-- possibly not tested in the exam ... review
-- public cloud providers - managed kubernetes services - if you do not want to manage the cluster yourself (e.g. elastic kubernetes service from aws or google kubernetes engine from google).
+- also via managed kubernetes services - if you do not want to manage the cluster yourself (e.g. elastic kubernetes service from aws or google kubernetes engine from google).
 - for critical workloads to run on a production-grade set up see [https://kubernetes.io/docs/setup/production-environment/]

-#5.  perform a version upgrade on a kubernetes cluster using kubeadm
+# 5. perform a version upgrade on a kubernetes cluster using kubeadm
 - [https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/]

 - if you build your cluster with kubeadm, you also have the option to upgrade